Juli has been gardening in her yard for 21 years. She has almost run out of room for plants, shrubs and trees. Almost.

 Just drop plant material on top of other plant material

-Here's how to build a combination container.
-This simple to make container is a pile within a stake and chicken wire enclosure.
+This simple-to-make container is a pile within a stake and chicken wire enclosure.
 The enclosure keeps the materials in the pile together.
 The pile won't be blown away by wind or washed away by water.

 - Spade or shovel

 - Long twist ties

 - Sturdy garden gloves to protect your hands from the sharp edges of the chicken wire.

-- Figure out where you want to place the compost pile.
+- Pick a Location: Figure out where you want to place the compost pile.
 A mostly sunny location is best as sun and rain help break down the plant material.
-With the measuring tape mark a three by three foot square.
+With the measuring tape mark a three by three feet square.
 You can lay a metal post at each corner as a marker.

-- The spot needs to be reasonably level.
+- Level the Area: The spot needs to be reasonably level.
 With a shovel scrape off the dirt to make the floor of the container level.

 - Decide Where the Opening Will Be: It should be on the side easiest to get to with a wheelbarrow, so you can transfer plant material in and transfer compost out.
 Leave room for yourself.
 You will also be standing and working there with your shovel.

-- At one corner of your square, pound one stake into the ground about six inches deep.
+- Pound in the Stakes: At one corner of your square, pound one stake into the ground about six inches deep.
 To make sure it's steady, give it a good shake.
 If it's a little wobbly, pound it in some more.
 Do the same for the other three stakes at the other three corners.

-- Wearing heavy garden gloves, unroll the chicken wire carefully because the ends are very sharp.
+- Prepare Chicken Wire: Wearing heavy garden gloves, unroll the chicken wire carefully because the ends are very sharp.
 Fold back the beginning end, top to bottom, about three to four inches.
 Press by gloved hands or step on it to make the fold.
 This folded end will be on the inside of the container.